 When drinking water leaves a treatment plant on its way to your house, it must meet strict safety standards.
-That doesn’t mean that your water is free of all contaminants, but that the levels of any contaminants don’t pose any serious health risk.
+That doesn’t mean that your water is free of all contaminants, but that the levels of any contaminants do not pose serious health risks.
 And it sure doesn’t mean it’s going to taste good.
 Or comply with your doctor’s orders should you have a health issue with chlorine and or fluoride, present in most municipal water.

-Having some method of filtering the water you drink and cook with is the best way to assure great tasting water without the high cost of having to haul bottled water into the house.
+Having some method for the water you drink and cook with to pass through a water filter is the best way to assure great-tasting water without the high cost of having to haul bottled water into the house.
 And you have choices for how to do that.

-The field is crowded with lots of choices, but for the money, I don’t think you can beat the highly improved Brita Everyday Water Pitcher with 1 Filter and that’s mostly because of its Brita Longlast Replacement Filter, which will filter 40 gallons of water before it needs to be replaced—about every two months.
+The field is crowded with lots of choices, but for the money, I don’t think you can beat the highly improved ZeroWater, 20 Cup Water Filter Pitcher and that’s mostly because of its Aqua Crest Replacement Filters, which will filter 40 gallons of water before it needs to be replaced—about every two months.
 At a 10-cup capacity, this pitcher holds enough filtered drinking water for a family, provided it is filled regularly.

-The pitcher is completely BPA-free; filters are quick and easy to change, don’t require pre-soaking, and don’t leave black flecks in your water.
+The pitcher is completely BPA-free; filters are quick and easy to change, and don’t leave black flecks in your water.
 The filter promises to reduce chlorine taste and odor, copper, mercury, and cadmium.
-Expect Brita Pitcher to be around $30; Longlast Filters

-There’s a much cheaper way to do this that promises fabulous results: Buy a high-quality system yourself and perform the installation too if you have basic plumbing skills.
+A much cheaper way to do this promises fabulous results: Buy a high-quality system yourself and perform the installation if you have basic plumbing skills.
 Or once the system arrives, call a plumber to install it.
 Either way, you’re going to come out a winner if you go with my pick for the Best Inexpensive: APEC Top Tier 5-Stage Ultra Safe Reverse Osmosis Drinking Water Filter System.
-Remarkably, this system requires no electricity, working with gravity and water pressure to produce wonderful drinking water.
+Remarkably, this system requires no electricity, working with gravity and water pressure to produce excellent drinking water.

-For starters, it removes 99% of contaminants including arsenic, chlorine, lead, fluoride, heavy metals, bacteria, virus and more, and that’s a very good start!
+For starters, it removes 99% of contaminants, including arsenic, chlorine, lead, fluoride, heavy metals, bacteria, virus and more, and that’s a very good start!
 Check it out to learn more.
 Plan on replacing filters approximately every 12 to 36 months.
-Complete system: about $185.
-One replacement filter set.

-If you prefer a more robust system that guarantees 2.25 gallons of purified water available at all times (enough to take care of daily drinking and cooking needs for 4-16 people), consider my pick for Best Inexpensive in this category: Big Berkey Countertop Water Filter System with 2 Black Berkey Elements and 2 Fluoride Filters.
+If you prefer a more robust system that guarantees up to 2.25 gallons of purified water available at all times (enough to take care of daily drinking and cooking needs for 4-16 people), consider Berkey Filters.
+All Berkey Filter systems are made in the USA.
+For example, Big Berkey Countertop Water Filter System comes with 2 Black Berkey Elements and 2 Fluoride Filters.
 Each purification element has a lifespan of 3,000 gallons; each Fluoride Filter can filter up to 1,000 gallons.

-Granted, Berkey is big.
-But if you have space, it’s a great system because of its power to purify even seriously contaminated water.
-It is without a doubt, the runaway favorite of folks who are prepared for disasters.
-I don’t have room for this in my kitchen but in the basement?
-As a secondary source of pure water?
+Berkey Water Filters are undoubtedly the runaway favorite of folks who are prepared for disasters.
+I don’t have room for a Berkey in my kitchen where we have a reverse osmosis system.
+But in the basement?
+As an additional source of pure water?
 Oh yes!
-Complete system.

-Confused about the best and least expensive way to guarantee you’re drinking purified water that also tastes good?
+Are you confused about the best and least expensive way to guarantee you’re drinking purified water that tastes good?
 Grab a calculator.
 Compare how much your household is spending on bottled water per day, week or month.
 Then multiply to get to an annual cost.